-If a <Group> specifies typeMapping, it should not specify alignment and should not contain child elements.
+If a <Group> specifies typeMapping, it should not contain child elements.
 If a <Group> does not specify typeMapping, its child elements should form an inline type mapping definition for this group – that is, all type members should be listed exactly once.

 <Array> element attributes: